- What we collect

 Scottish trial records

-To find trial records for Scottish convicts, search the National Archives of Scotland's website using the convict’s name.
+To find trial records for Scottish convicts, search the National Records of Scotland's website using the convict’s name.
 You may find a variety of records, including precognition records which usually state the crime committed as well as other personal details about the accused.

-Court martial records
+Courts martial records